University of Wales recent merger developments

 Answer:

 Yes.
 You studied for and were awarded a degree from the University for Wales.
-As well as being a member of your respective institution’s alumni scheme, you will always have a connection to and be a welcome member of the University of Wales Alumni Association.
+As well as being a member of your respective institution’s alumni scheme, you will always be a Graduate of and have a connection to the University of Wales, and be a welcome member of the University’s Alumni Association.

 Answer: